Employment protections while on Shared Parental Leave

 This article covers employment protections while on or seeking to take Shared Parental Leave (SPL).
 For more information your rights and benefits during SPL, see our article on rights during shared parental leave.

 Right not to be disadvantaged

-You have a right not to be put at a disadvantage by your employer – “not to be subjected to any detriment” as the law puts it – because of an SPL-related reason.
-So your employer cannot disadvantage you because you have taken SPL or have sought to take SPL, or because your employer believed you were likely to take SPL, whether or not that was the case.
+You have a right not to be put at a disadvantage by your employer – “not to be subjected to any detriment” – because you took or sought to take Shared Parental Leave (SPL).

+This means that your employer cannot disadvantage you because you have taken SPL or have tried to take SPL, or because your employer believed you were likely to take SPL, whether or not that was the case.
 Even if you are not entitled to SPL but mistakenly thought you were, your employer is not allowed to penalise you for seeking to take SPL (although would be entitled to refuse you the leave).

 Similarly, your employer should not disadvantage you because you benefited from terms and conditions of your employment other than pay (for example, you had the use of a company car, or you accrued paid annual leave), during a period of SPL.